yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 13. Press enter.

 You should see the script push out some output as it backs up to the USB drive.
-Thiss should show you teh directory listing of the USB sp you can see if your backup file exists.
+This should show you the directory listing of the USB so you can see if your backup file exists.

-Open the USB drive in file explorer and confirm that the script has generated the backup file by opening the baackup zip file to see that the wallet .dat file has been saved.
+Open the USB drive in file explorer and confirm that the script has generated the backup file by opening the backup zip file to see that the wallet .dat file has been saved.

-You should see a file that is called something like BITG-WalletBackup-201805081029.tgz – the number at the end is the date and time of the backup so that you can keep track of them
+You should see a file that is called something like BITG-WalletBackup-201805081029.tgz – the number at the end is the date and time of the backup so that you can keep track of them.

 To automate this script, we must now setup a CRON job to manage it.